appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/http-proxy.md

  b. `http_proxy` and/or `https_proxy`

-3. Add the chosen environment variables as shown below:
+For example, add the chosen environment variables as shown below:
  ```bash
  HTTP_PROXY=http://1.2.3.4:8080
  HTTPS_PROXY=http://1.2.3.4:8080
  ```
-4. Save the changes and restart the Appsmith instance.
+3. Save the changes and restart the Appsmith instance.
-5. To use an HTTPS proxy, you also need to add a trusted custom Certificate Authority (CA) to Appsmith.
+4. To use an HTTPS proxy, you also need to add a trusted custom Certificate Authority (CA) to Appsmith.
 See [Custom Root CA Certificate](/getting-started/setup/instance-configuration/custom-domain/custom-ca-root-certificate) to set up a certificate authority.

 ## Troubleshooting